-The loan from Public Health England is bearing interest at 4%.
-The remaining balance is due for repayment in two annual installments of £3.4m, commencing on 31 March 2020.
+The loan payable to Public Health England is bearing interest at 4%.
+The remaining balance is due for repayment in two annual instalments of £3.4m, commencing on 31 March 2021.
+The loan repayment dates were extended by 12 months during the year.